-UK EAPA and The Work Foundation research papers now available to download
+UK EAPA & The Work Foundation research papers available to download

 The UK Employee Assistance Professionals Association’s (UK EAPA) recently published research report into the evolution of EAPs, investigating the use, impact and reach of EAPs in today’s organisations is now available to download, free of charge, from the Association’s website.

 In the study, HR managers pointed to an ongoing stigma associated with the EAP, as a counselling service primarily for staff with mental health issues, limiting the use of the wider EAP service among employees.
 Low-level promotion of EAPs and the scope of services available is also thought to be restricting use of services for anything other than crises and situations already at a serious stage.

 To access your copy of the report, click here.